xingboyang20/ace-configuration-api-samples/README.md

 - Have [Node.js](https://nodejs.org/en/) installed.
 - Have an installation of **CLM Platform** running.
 - Have the iHear sample package published to the storage.
-Refer to CLM Platform documentation for instructions about how to do that.
+Refer to the CLM Platform documentation for instructions on how to do that.

-The samples are web applications built with [React](https://reactjs.org/), the code and documentation assume that you are familiar with writing web application with React.
+The samples are web applications built with [React](https://reactjs.org/), and the code and documentation requires that you are familiar with writing web application with React.

 The `iHear` sample is written in [TypeScript](https://www.typescriptlang.org/) and assumes that you have a minimal understanding of TypeScript.